Stewardship Code : 248 institutional investors have signed up to the Principles for Responsible Institutional Investors

 - Others (service providers, etc.) : 7

 (Total) : 248

-(Appendix)List of institutional investors who have signed to the “Principles for Responsible Institutional Investors” «Japan’s Stewardship Code» - To promote sustainable growth of companies through investment and dialogue - (PDF:778KB) (As of April 12, 2019)
+(Appendix)List of institutional investors who have signed to the “Principles for Responsible Institutional Investors” «Japan’s Stewardship Code» - To promote sustainable growth of companies through investment and dialogue - (PDF:780KB) (As of May 8, 2019)

 In consideration of the discussion in the 16th "Council of Experts Concerning the Follow-up of Japan’s Stewardship Code and Japan’s Corporate Governance Code", the FSA newly added the following column for Trust banks, Investment managers and Insurance companies in the list of institutional investors who have signed up to the Principles for Responsible Investors : "Disclosure of Voting Results", "Reasons for Votes", "Stewardship Activity Reports", "Website address which disclose Stewardship Activity Reports".

 Please also refer to “Stewardship Code: Message from the FSA”, which was published on September, 2, 2014.

 Those who newly intend to accept the Code are invited to notify the FSA (email@example.com) of their intention as well as the institution’s name, name of the person in charge, contact information (email address) and the URL where the announcement of the acceptance of the Code and the disclosure items described in the Code have been released.
 Please also notify the FSA whether you disclose the voting results and the reasons for against votes, whether you disclose the stewardship activity reports and its wedsite address.
 For details of disclosure items, please see Additional information expected to be disclosed along with the revision of Japan’s Stewardship Code, which was published when the Code was revised.